 Once you have the pre-approval and you know what you are in for you can comfortably start the hunt for your dream home or investment property.

-As a first timer you are afforded privileges, and the basic criteria to qualify is the following:
+As a first time buyer you are afforded privileges when applying for a home loan, the basic criteria to qualify is the following:

-- Its needs to be the first time you're applying for a home loan
+- It needs to be the first time you're applying for a home loan

 - You must be at least 18 years or older